shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 I generated 1M kmer of length 20 and 10K unseen kmers.Here is the frequency distribution for the 1M kmers
 ![data1000000.goldHist.png]({{ site.baseurl }}/images/data1000000.goldHist.png)

+## CQF Unit Test
+I used some test cases from Khmer to test CQF.
+The test cases cover simple insert/query items into the filter, save filter to hard disk, load from hard disk, and inserting items many times(> 65535 times).
+All the test cases passed except counting highly frequent items.
+CQF dynamically allocate bigger counters for high frequent items.
+However, the largest counter is 2 bytes; therefore, It can count up to 65535.
+If we try to count more than 65535, the counter overflows and counting stars from the beginning.

+Python unit test is used to implement the [test-cases](https://github.com/shokrof/khmer/blob/DibMaster/tests/test_CQF.py) in khmer.
+Usage: py.test tests/test_CQF.py

+### Suggestion
+1. qf_insert function should return false if the filter is fully loaded.
+2. Counters should have maximum values to avoid overflow.
+65535 is reasonable for kmer counting application.

 ## Load Factor Test